hongsukchoi/3DCrowdNet_RELEASE/assets/running.md

 ```bash
 python train.py --amp --continue --gpu 0-3 --cfg ../assets/yaml/3dpw_crowd.yml
 ```
 Remove `--continue` if you don't want to the use pre-trained ResNet-50 weights.
+Add `--exp_dir` argument to resume training.

+> Note: CUDA version may matter on the training time.
+Normally it takes 2hours per epoch when I used cuda-10.1.
+But when I use cuda-10.2, it takes 4~6hours per epoch.
+Pytorch version is 1.6.0.

 ### Test
 Download the experiment directories from [here](https://drive.google.com/drive/folders/19ntGuC0zaXQa3cCN_2Ox_hWYX3nLLP2J?usp=sharing) and place them under `${ROOT}/output/`.